garyng/design-patterns/README.md

 ## State Pattern
 The state pattern allows an object to alter its behaviour when its internal state changes.
 The object will appear to change its class.

+## Proxy Pattern
+The proxy pattern provides an surrogate or placeholder for another object to control access to it.